SEMP API Architecture

 Responses

 All SEMP requests have a non-empty response.
 All responses are divided into two sections: data (what was requested) and metadata (information about the response).
-If the corresponding request contained an Accept-Encoding header allowing for compression, the event broker compresses the response body appropriately.
+If the corresponding request contains an Accept-Encoding header allowing for compression, the event broker compresses the response body appropriately.

 The basic JSON structure of a SEMP response is as follows: